Short Fiction by Alun Evans

 Eddie has skirted crab-like into the living room and is now trying to sit down on the edge of a coffee table parked in one corner.
 The coffee table is creaking a bit, and it’s just low enough to prevent Eddie from actually sitting on the table.
 It’s more like he’s just barely squatting or hovering above it, his bottom a few centimetres above where it should be.
 Even so, for reasons of his own, he maintains this pose – his chicken thighs shaking with the effort – and for that Bastien mentally gives him respect.
 Marcus has found a good egg right here, he thinks.

 ‘Shit man, I’m stoked for you dude,’ Marcus says, going to the kitchen to get out beers: one for him, one for Eddie (Bastien can do without).
 ‘We could, like, play some cards or something?
 Shithead?
 Where’s your own dude at?
-In the lavvy?’
+He in the lavvy?’

 Eddie smiles weakly at Marcus as he’s passed the bottle of condensate-shielded Bud.
 And then he looks down the dark hallway where Marcus’ intrigued expression is focusing.
 Are these guys, like, gay?
 Eddie is thinking to himself.
 And then: If they are, will they still wanna be friends with a heterosexual, or will I have to pretend to them?
 Join in?
 Have my first gay orgy?
 And then: Because they seem pretty cool with their own sweet pad and the Xbox One and they have American beers waiting in the fridge all cool and shit.
 And then: It’s not like I’m homophobic or anything, ‘cause if that’s what these guys wanna do then okay it’s totally cool with me, it’s just, like, what are the prerequisites for friendship in this kind of situation?
 And would they be able to tell if I faked my first gay orgasm?